Ed Pastor: Legacy

-Multiple schools, parks and other institutions including the Ed Pastor Center for Politics and Public Service have been established in his honor.
+Multiple schools, parks and other institutions have been established in his honor.

+The Ed Pastor Center for Politics and Public Service was founded in 2015 as part of the College of Public Service & Community Solutions at Arizona State University.
+The Center serves as a dynamic, student-centric hub of activity that promotes, publicizes, and encourages political engagement and public service among ASU students and the broader community.

 A section of Loop 202 in the Phoenix area was named in his honor.

 Pastor has been credited with inspiring multiple generations of people dedicated to public service including Arizona State House Democratic Leader Charlene Fernandez.

 Personal life

 Pastor was married to Verma Mendez for 53 years and had two daughters, Yvonne and Laura.
-He died on November 27, 2018 following a heart attack in Phoenix at the age of 75.
+He died on November 27, 2018, following a heart attack in Phoenix at the age of 75.